KnowledgeLab/GeometryofCulture/README.md

 Geometry of Culture
 =================
-Github site with code and data associated with the ASR paper on the Geometry of Culture.
+Code and data associated with the ASR paper on the Geometry of Culture.
 The full paper can be found here: https://journals.sagepub.com/doi/full/10.1177/0003122419877135

 ## Data
 <i>Word Embedding Models</i>